-Offices for students with disabilities have long noted the importance of appropriate transition activities to help prepare students with LDs to maximize success in a new and often confusing environment.
-The Ministry of Training, Colleges & Universities offers postsecondary institutions support for conducting summer transition programs.
-While these have been demonstrated to be helpful by students, staff and parents, they continue to be undersubscribed.
+Accessibility offices have long noted the importance of appropriate transition activities to help prepare students with LDs to maximize success in a new and often confusing environment.
+Many colleges and universities offer summer transition programs of varying lengths.
 A study of students in a college and a university who attended a summer transition program found that those students were more likely to access disability supports and therefore to be more successful in their academic pursuits.

 Transition activities should be promoted by guidance counsellors and special educators at the secondary level, so that students have the correct information and understanding about the essential requirements of their chosen careers.
-Self advocacy development is also critical, since students are required to advocate for themselves at the postsecondary level.
+Self-advocacy development is also critical, since students are required to advocate for themselves at the postsecondary level.
 Parents should be involved in learning about expectations for their sons and daughters at college or university, and learn how to support them in advocating for themselves, especially as students leave home communities for education elsewhere.